St Paul's Church, Holgate

-St Paul's Church is the parish church of Holgate, a suburb of York in England.
+St Paul's Church is the parish church of Holgate, a suburb of York, England.

-The area fell within the parish of St Mary Bishophill Junior.
-Much housing was constructed in the district in the 1840s, and it was decided to build a new church.
-A site was found on the north side of Holgate Road.
-A building was designed by J. B. and W. Atkinson, in the Gothic Revival style.
-It was constructed from 1850 to 1851, designed to seat 700 worshippers.
-It was consecrated on 3 January 1856, and was given its own parish later in the month.
-Part of the nave was given to extend the chancel in 1890, and a new east window was added in 1906, to a design by George Fowler Jones.
+The area originally lay within the parish of St Mary Bishophill Junior.
+Extensive housing was built in Holgate in the 1840s, prompting the decision to construct a new church.
+A site was chosen on the north side of Holgate Road, and a building in the Gothic Revival style was designed by J. B. and W. Atkinson.
+It was constructed from 1850 to 1851, with seating for 700 worshippers.
+The church was consecrated on 3 January 1856 and was granted its own parish later that month.
+Part of the nave was used to extend the chancel in 1890, and a new east window designed by George Fowler Jones was added in 1906.
 The church was Grade II listed in 1997.